 A standard-size cuff (width of 14.5 cm) is usually used.
 If the mid-upper arm circumference is more than 33 cm, then use a wide cuff (17.5 cm ) to get a correct reading.
 The cuff must be applied firmly around the arm, not allowing more than 1 finger between the cuff and the patient’s arm.

 The cuff should be pumped up with a finger feeling the brachial or radial pulse.
 Only when the pulse can no longer be felt, should the stethoscope be put over the brachial pulse and the pressure released slowly.

 The Korotkoff phases are times when the sound of the pulse changes during the measurement of the blood pressure:

 Phase 1 is the first sound which you hear after the cuff pressure is released.
 This indicates the systolic pressure.

 Phase 5 is the time when the sound of the pulse disappears.
-Usually the sound gets softer before it disappears but sometimes it disappears without first becoming softer at the same time.
+Usually the sound gets softer before it disappears, but sometimes it disappears without first becoming softer.
 However, in all cases the diastolic blood pressure must be read when the sound of the pulse disappears.

 Using a reagent strip the amount of proteinuria is graded as follows:

 1+ = 0.3 g/l

 Remember that a trace (0.1g/l) of protein is not regarded as significant proteinuria and may occur normally.